ifellows/salt/salt_website/src/content/docs/management/edit-data.md

 ## When to use Edit Data

-Use Edit Data sparingly and only for genuine data quality corrections — for example, a transcription error in a numeric response, or a test participant whose record should be excluded.
+Use Edit Data sparingly and only for genuine data quality corrections, for example, a transcription error in a numeric response, or a test participant whose record should be excluded.
 Programmatic corrections to entire variables should be done in your analysis scripts, not in the database.